Hill tracks can cause huge damage to our fragile upland areas, especially if they’re badly built.

 We’re campaigning to bring these developments fully into the planning system to improve construction standards and bring about a measure of democratic oversight.

 Poorly-constructed hill tracks cause landscape and environmental damage, and have been a concern to environmental and recreation bodies for decades.
 No planning permission is required if they are for agricultural or forestry purposes and yet we believe the main reason why many tracks are being built is for shooting and stalking purposes.
 This is not permitted development and would require a full planning application to be made with the opportunity for the public to comment – and for the application to be refused.

-Following a campaign by Ramblers Scotland and seven partners within the LINK Hilltracks group, since December 2014 all landowners must give prior notification to local authorities of their intention to construct new hill tracks for agricultural or forestry purposes.
+Following a campaign by Ramblers Scotland and other organisations as part of the LINK Hilltracks group, all landowners must now give prior notification to local authorities of their intention to construct new hill tracks for agricultural or forestry purposes.
 Full planning permission is still not required, but the need for prior notification should at least improve construction standards and help show us where new tracks are being built across Scotland.

-Please email photos with their location to email@example.com or tweet a photo using the hashtag #hilltracks and we will look out for it.
+Please email photos with their location to email@example.com or tweet a photo using the hashtag #hilltracks or #NoMotorsUpMountains and we will look out for it.

 LINK Hilltracks campaign group members are: Association for the Protection of Rural Scotland, Cairngorms Campaign, National Trust for Scotland, North East Mountain Trust, Ramblers Scotland, RSPB Scotland, Scottish Campaign for National Parks, Scottish Wild Land Group.
-We have also been supported by the John Muir Trust and Mountaineering Council of Scotland.
+We have also been supported by the John Muir Trust and Mountaineering Scotland who are not members of LINK.

 New vehicle hill tracks are proliferating and can currently be built without planning permission if they're claimed to be for agricultural or forestry purposes.